We look forward to seeing you! Please reach out with any questions.

 Hotel

 This is the venue for the ceremony and reception.
 Among the hotels listed, it's the only one with a pool.
-However, they do have a 2-night minimum.
-The discount code will be available in June 2025.
+However, they do have a 2-night minimum and this is the most expensive option we've shared.
 Rooms are $375.60+17.5% tax =$440/night.
 Valet parking will be $60/night.
-They reserve floors of various garages in the city so someone will retreive your vehicle as fast as they can run to it and drive it back.
+They reserve floors of various garages in the city.
+If you expect to struggle walking on Baltimore's cobblestones, book here so you don't have to go out!
+The hotel is on a cobblestone street and the surrounding sidewalks are brick.

 Flight